 In principle, JCulP students are required to obtain a prescribed number of credits in the first year to be promoted to the second year.
-Those who fail to earn the credits needed to move on to the second year within three years after admission to the University are not allowed to remain registered with the University.
+Those who fail to earn the credits needed to move on to the second year within three years except a Leave of Absence or a study abroad period after admission to the University are not allowed to remain registered with the University.